igaw/jitterdebugger/README.rst

 jitterdebugger
 ==============

-jitterdebugger measures wake up latencies.
+jitterdebugger measures wake up latencies. jitterdebugger starts a thread on each CPU which programs a timer and measures the time it takes from the timer expiring until the thread which set the timer runs again.

 This tool is a re-implementation of cyclictest.
 It doesn't have all the command line options as cyclictest which results are easy to get wrong